-- sour cream – helps to add a moist, fluffy texture and a hint of flavor!
+- sour cream - helps to create a moist cake with a fluffy texture and a hint of flavor!

-- all-purpose flour – be sure to measure your flour correctly, using either a kitchen scale for the most accurate measurement, or the spoon-and-level method.
+- all-purpose flour - for best results, be sure to measure your flour correctly, using either a kitchen scale for the most accurate measurement, or the spoon-and-level method.

 - baking powder and baking soda - they give this blueberry cream cheese coffee cake a nice lift!